Malicious Mischief Charges

 Is Malicious Mischief a felony in Washington?

-Washington State has strict laws to deter and punish those who engage in malicious mischief.
+Washington State has strict laws to deter and punish malicious mischief.
 This crime involves causing damage or destruction to property or belongings that belong to someone else without their permission.
-The severity of the offense depends on the extent of the damage, but generally, malicious mischief is considered a serious crime in Washington.
+The severity of the offense depends on the extent of the damage, but malicious mischief is generally considered a severe crime in Washington.
 In some cases, it may even be charged as a felony offense.

 What are the degrees of Malicious Mischief in Washington?

-There are three degrees of malicious mischief in Washington state.
-Malicious mischief in the first and second degrees are class B and C felonies, while malicious mischief in the third degree is a gross misdemeanor.
+In Washington state, malicious mischief has three degrees.
+The first and second degrees are class B and C felonies, while the third degree is a gross misdemeanor.

 Malicious mischief in the first degree.